Bolton, University of

 What you need to know

 Easy to get into?
-Varies by course, but BA degrees start at 160 UCAS points (2 passes at A-level).
+Varies by course, but the average requirement for BA courses is 260 UCAS points.
 Keen on attracting non-traditional students.
 The change to university status was rewarded with a 45 per cent increase in applications, according to UCAS figures.

 Vital statistics: One of the country's newest universities, with around 11,000 students, almost three-quarters of which are studying their first degree.
-It has one of the most ehtnically diverse universities, with around 13 per cent of home students coming from ethnic minorities.
+It has one of the most ethnically diverse universities, with 29 per cent of students coming from ethnic minorities.
 It also has a higher than average proportion of disabled students and is one of the leading universities for supporting students with additional needs.

 A £30.6m wellbeing centre called Bolton One has recently opened, including an eight lane swimming pool, health and fitness facilities, physiotherapy equipment and health services offered by the local NHS.
 England Athletics, Warrington Wolves and Bolton Wanderers all use the athlete development centre, with clinic services offered by sports science students.

 Any accommodation?
 Plenty of it.
-All rooms are self-catered and cost £76.50 per week for a 38 week contract with bills, internet and parking included..
+All rooms are self-catered and cost £78.50 per week for a 38 week contract with bills included.

 Cheap to live there?
 One of the cheapest places in Britain.
-Average private rents are around £60 per week.
+Private rents start at around £60 per week.

 Transport links: Bolton Station is half a mile away with frequent connections to Manchester, Blackpool, Wigan and Blackburn.
 You can access the rest of the country via Manchester.
 The North West’s motorway network is on the doorstep.